The Cooperative Education Program

 The Department of Biomedical Engineering in conjunction with the Les Aspin Center for Government at Marquette University offers internships in medical regulatory and public policy issues.
 The Les Aspin Biomedical Engineering Internships began in Spring 1997 with qualified biomedical engineering undergraduates traveling to Washington, D.C.
 The venue for the engineering internships is Capitol Hill, the Food and Drug Administration or private industry located in the Washington, D.C., area.
 In addition to participating in the internship experience, the students take Marquette University classes at the Les Aspin Center for Government, located a few blocks from Capitol Hill and reside nearby in Marquette-owned, furnished apartments.
 This program is unique in providing undergraduate experience in research and regulatory issues.

 Engineering students may study abroad with a Marquette-affiliated program, a Marquette-exchange program, a Marquette summer or intersession program or a non-Marquette program.
-Students are urged to contact the Study Abroad office and the Engineering Academic Advising Center as early as possible for details.
-See also, this bulletin under Study Abroad Programs.
-The Office of International Education Study Abroad Resource Center is located in the Holthusen Hall, 4th Floor.
-For additional information, see the Study Abroad website.
+Students are urged to contact the Education Abroad office and the Engineering Academic Advising Center as early as possible for details.
+See also, this bulletin under Education Abroad.
+The Education Abroad Resource Center is located in the Holthusen Hall, 4th Floor.
+For additional information, see the Education Abroad website.
 Also see Concentration in Global Engineering in the Concentrations and Minors section of this bulletin.

 Each of the departments in the Opus College of Engineering at Marquette University offers programs, which allow highly qualified students to complete a bachelor of science and master of science degree in five calendar years (six years for students enrolled in the Cooperative Education Program).
 By increasing course loads slightly in the junior year and/or by taking courses in the summer of the junior and/or senior years, qualified students may be able to complete the B.S. degree on schedule in four years and the M.S. degree at the end of five calendar years.